 Arguably, once you’ve perfected the content of your pitch, the single most effective thing you can do to maximize the chance of being funded is to work on your presentation skills.

 It’s the intangible quality that accounts for charisma, leaving people thinking “Wow, that guy is impressive.”
 I think of Steve Jobs “reality distortion field.”
-A related article that we wrote is Lessons to Learn from Steve Jobs for your Startup,
+There might be some lessons to Learn from Steve Jobs for your Startup.

 It was three grueling, humbling days, and cost the company real money, but it was also one of the best experiences I’ve ever had.